-The Commission preliminarily finds that the economic performance of the Australian industry generally declined in the period FY15 to FY19.
+The Commission has found that the economic performance of the Australian industry generally declined in the period FY15 to FY19.
 The Australian industry suffered a deterioration in its economic performance during the inquiry period through injury in the form of:

-- reduced sales volume
+- reduced sales volume of high profit ranges;

 - price depression;

 - price suppression;

 - reduced profit and profitability;

 - reduced revenue;

 - reduced return on investment (ROI); and

 - reduced capacity utilisation.

-As the period where injury has been found to have occurred coincides with dumping and subsidisation (as outlined at chapters 7 and 8) and the continued large volumes of imports from China, the Commission considers that this indicates that the Australian industry (Oliveri) is susceptible to injury from dumped and subsidised imports.
+As the period where injury has been found to have occurred coincides with a large volume of dumped and subsidisation (as outlined at chapters 7 and 8) and the continued large volumes of imports of the goods from China, and price competition in the market, the Commission considers that this indicates that the Australian industry (Oliveri) is susceptible to injury from dumped and subsidised imports.